String Value Matching

 (requires specifying a start and end range) -

-Operator Defines the comparison operation (Greater Than, Less Than, Equal To, or Between).
+Operator defines the comparison operation.
+You can select Greater Than, Less Than, Equal To, or Between.

 -

-Value The threshold value used for success criteria.
-Required for
+Value is the threshold value used for success criteria.
+It is required for the

 Greater than